Dumah (angel)

-Dumah (Heb. דּוּמָה dūmā, "silence") is an angel mentioned in Rabbinical and Islamic literature as an angel who has authority over the wicked dead.
+Dumah (Heb. דּוּמָה dūmā, "silence") is an angel mentioned in Rabbinic and Islamic literature as an angel who has authority over the wicked dead.
 Dumah is a popular figure in Yiddish folklore.
-I. B. Singer's Short Friday (1964), a collection of stories, mentions Dumah as a "thousand-eyed angel of death, armed with a fiery rod or flaming sword".
-Dumah is the Aramaic word for silence.
+I. B. Singer's Short Friday (1964), a collection of stories, mentions Dumah as a "thousand-eyed angel of death armed with a fiery rod or flaming sword".
+Dumah is the Aramaic word for "silence".

 The angel

-Duma(h) or Douma (Aramaic) is the angel of silence and of the stillness of death.
+Duma(h) or Douma (Aramaic) is the angel of silence and the stillness of death.

-Dumah is also the tutelary angel of Egypt, prince of Hell, and angel of vindication.
-The Zohar speaks of him as having "tens of thousands of angels of destruction" under him, and as being "Chief of demons in Gehinnom [i.e., Hell] with 12,000 myriads of attendants, all charged with the punishment of the souls of sinners."
-As the patron of Egypt, he disregarded the command of God to exercise judgment over the Egyptian deities.
-Whereupon God banishes him into Gehenna, there he becomes its ruler and three angels of destruction are appointed to him.
-He and his fellow angels torment the sinners every day in the week except on Sabbath.
+Dumah is also the prince of Hell, and angel of vindication.
+The Zohar speaks of him as having "tens of thousands of angels of destruction" under him and as being "Chief of demons in Gehinnom [i.e., Hell] with 12,000 myriads of attendants, all charged with the punishment of the souls of sinners." and three angels of destruction are appointed to him.
+He and his fellow angels torment the sinners every day of the week except on Shabbat.

-In the Babylonian legend of the descent of Istar into the Underworld, Dumah shows up as the guardian of the 14th gate.

 According to hadiths mentioned in Al-Suyuti's al-Haba'ik fi akhbar al-mala'ik, Azrael hands over the souls of the deceased unbelievers to Dumah.